-Students are responsible for emailing the assigned preceptor at the clinical education site at least 6 weeks before the start of the rotation to establish contact to:
+Students are responsible for emailing the assigned preceptor at the clinical education site at least 2 weeks before the start of the rotation to establish contact to:

-- introduce themselves: - request the projected rotation schedule and hours and confirm physical location (to assist with planning housing and/or commute); - verify and complete site-specific onboarding requirements; - verify pre-rotation assignments; and - ask if any special instructions for parking or site dress code.
+- introduce themselves: - request the projected rotation schedule and hours and confirm physical location (to assist with planning housing and/or commute); - verify and complete site-specific onboarding requirements; - verify pre-rotation assignments; and - ask if any special instructions for parking or site dress code. - Your instructor of record (IOR) should be CC'd on initial email correspondence to a preceptor in order to establish communication.